ceos-seo/data_cube_ui/docs/notebook_install.md

 Now that your notebook server is running and the Data Cube is set up, you can run any of our examples.

-Open the notebook titled 'Data_Cube_Test' and run through all of the cells using either the "Run" button on the toolbar or `Shift+Enter`.
+Open the notebook titled `Demo_Notebook`, change the `product` variable in the "Pick a product" cell near the beginning of the notebook to a product that you have, and run through all of the cells using either the "Run" button on the toolbar or `Shift+Enter` with the top cell selected.

-You'll see that a connection to the Data Cube is established, some metadata is queried, and some data is loaded and plotted.
+You'll see that a connection to the Data Cube is established, some product metadata is queried, and some data is loaded and plotted.

 <a name="next_steps"></a> Next Steps
 ========